honggzb/Study2016/ReactStudy/ReactdevEnvironmentSetup.md

 - node
   - browserify

-## 1. Environment setup - browser-sync
+## 1. Environment setup 1 - using browser-sync and react itself

 ### 1.1 mocking server and realtime monitoring